|Support||Help Desk, Chat, Phone & Knowledge Base|

 Is FatCow Legit?

-FatCow is an old and established hosting company.
+FatCow is a longstanding hosting company.
 They are owned by Newfold Digital, which is one of the largest web services corporations on the Internet.

 FatCow has been in business since 1998 and is based in Burlington, Massachusetts.
 FatCow is legit.
-They aren’t a fly-by-night hosting company.
+They are in no way a fly-by-night operation

 Is FatCow Worth It?